-The Early Years: Foundations for life, health and learning, Dame Claire Tickell
+(The Early Years: Foundations for life, health and learning, Dame Claire Tickell)

-Children's life chances are heavily predicated on their development in the period from prebirth to age 5.
-Longitudinal studies like the Effective Provision of Pre-School Education (EPPE) project and the Early Childhood Longitudinal Study show that these early years are critical to future health, wellbeing and attainment.
-The current Study of Early Education and Development (SEED) research is confirming the effectiveness of high-quality provision on children's outcomes and will inform future government policy to support children's readiness for school.
-The recent pandemic has led to a flurry of reports in support of 'Best Beginnings' and investment in the earliest years.
+Children's life chances are heavily predicated on their development in the period from pre-birth to age 5.
+Longitudinal studies like the Effective Provision of Pre-School Education (EPPE) project and the Early Childhood Longitudinal Study show that these early years are critical to future health, wellbeing, and attainment.
+Recent reports in support of 'Best Beginnings' and investment in the earliest years further support this.
 This includes HRH Duchess of Cambridge 'Big Change Starts Small'.
+It has recently been announced that Ofsted and CQC will review start for life services such as family hubs recognising their importance.

-This document outlines of Setting Improvement Approach for September 2022 to August 2023.
-It will be flexible to meet Council priorities and Government initiatives through the year.
-The following plan shows the main priorities in the Council plan and in particular the early years priority to narrow the inequality gap.
+This document outlines our Solihull Setting Improvement Approach for September 2023 to August 2024.
+We aim to provide support for settings to ensure children receive quality nurturing early education and care.
+Our approach is flexible to meet Solihull priorities and government initiatives through the year.
+Each year, we revise our emphases to address aspects of provision identified through our intelligence gathering (Ofsted reports, the visits we make, national and local initiatives, evaluations etc).
+The following plan shows the main priorities in the Council Plan and in particular the early years priority to narrow the inequality gap.